Ciclosporin is used on its own or together with other medicines to prevent organ rejection in heart, kidney, and liver transplants.

 Your doctor will advise you about how often you need to have these tests.

-Ciclosporin may cause any of the following side effects: headache, nausea, diarrhoea, stomach pain or discomfort, tiredness, excessive hair growth, uncontrollable shaking of your body, muscle cramps, numbness and abnormal tingling sensation, swelling of the gums, flushing and acne.
+Ciclosporin may cause any of the following side effects: headache, nausea, diarrhoea, stomach pain or discomfort, tiredness, excessive hair growth, uncontrollable shaking of your body, muscle cramps, numbness and abnormal tingling sensation, gum swelling, flushing and acne.

 This medicine may also make your skin more sensitive to sunlight.
 Apply sunscreen when going outdoors and avoid prolonged exposure to sunlight and UV lamps.